bunmagic/bunmagic/README.md

 ### Code Editor

-`bunmagic` is going to try to use your `EDITOR` environment variable and fall back to **VSCode** as the editor when opening script files.
+`bunmagic` is going to try to use your `EDITOR` environment variable and fall back to `code` as the editor when opening script files.

-You must have [VSCode CLI Tools](https://code.visualstudio.com/docs/editor/command-line) installed for files to be opened automatically in VSCode.
+If you're using VSCode must have [VSCode CLI Tools](https://code.visualstudio.com/docs/editor/command-line) installed for files to be opened automatically in VSCode.

 In your shell configuration file, set an `EDITOR` environment variable: